Outreach to Environmental Organizations

 Understanding the background

-CCL is unique in that we advocate for one solution and focus on one issue and at the federal level.
+CCL is unique in that we singularly focus on empowering nonpartisan grassroots advocacy for climate solutions at the federal level.
 Most “Big Green Groups” (Sierra Club, Environmental Defense Fund, World Wildlife Fund, 350.org, etc.) have many, many issues they work on, and so often are juggling multiple topics at once.
 Because of this, green groups often come at the climate issue from a multiple step process.
 They work to pass many types of legislation that tackle climate change and environmental issues at local, regional and state levels, as well as federal.

-Green groups (especially the big ones) have also been around a lot longer than CCL.
-Many of them fought for and helped write the cap and trade bills of past years that never made it out of Congress, and so many of their members hold onto the idea that cap and trade is a viable and powerful option for solving our climate problem.
+Green groups (especially the big ones) have also been around longer than CCL.
+Many of them fought for and helped write the cap and trade bills of past years that never made it out of Congress, and so many of their members hold onto the idea that cap and trade is a viable and robust option for solving our climate problem.

-Over the last decade or more there has been an abundant growth in groups or sections of these groups formed expressly to fight climate change.
-Their links to the historic environmental movement vary and their scope and definition of the problem and prescription for solutions vary as well.
-Some are grassroots, some have staff and infrastructure.
-These groups share our passion and a common desire to reign in global warming.
+Over the last decade or more, there has been abundant growth in groups or sections of these groups formed expressly to fight climate change.
+Their links to the historic environmental movement vary; their scope and definition of the problem and prescription for solutions also vary.
+These groups share our passion and desire to reign in global warming.
 Some of these groups share strong sentiments about ensuring the role of government in addressing this challenge and advocate for revenues to be used by the government to address community or continuation of green energy solutions or other priorities.

 Seeking common ground

-The most important thing to remember when engaging with any of these groups about the Energy Innovation & Carbon Dividend Act is that they are not wrong.
-In the same way that we would never go into a Congressional office and tell them that they are flat out wrong for supporting a different policy, we should never go to another organization and make them wrong.
+When engaging with any of these groups about our policy solutions, the most important thing to remember is that they are not wrong.
+In the same way that we would never go into a Congressional office and tell them that they are flat-out wrong for supporting a different policy, we should never go to another organization and make them wrong.

 Ecosystems approach

-When doing any outreach to groups active in addressing climate change is humility and recognition that, as environmental groups, we occupy an ecosystem, all working on action to achieve major changes for a more livable world and a healthy climate.
+When doing any outreach to groups, be humble and recognize that, as environmental groups, we occupy an ecosystem, all working on action to achieve significant changes for a more livable world and a healthy climate.
 Our passion for the solution we advocate should not blind us to the importance of the work of others, and we should always respect other organizations and the specific niche they fill within this greater web.

 Closing the loop